 If you still have a question about transmogrification after reading this post, check out our 4.3 Gear FAQ.
 It may have the answer you seek, and if not, you can submit your question to us!

-The following list outlines the current rules for transmogrification, originally posted by Kaivax [Source]:
+The following list outlines the current rules for transmogrification, originally posted by Kaivax [Source].
+The list has been slightly amended to fit successive alternations made to the feature:

 • The character must be able to equip both items.